-- Mark – Typical gym gear, sports shorts and t shirt with socks and strong but flexible hiking shoes (not boots).
-One breathable quick dry thin – medium pullover layer and one down jacket for stops if cold packed in waterproof bag.
+- Mark – Typical gym gear like sports shorts and quick drying t shirt.
+One breathable quick dry medium pullover layer and one down jacket for stops, packed in waterproof bag.

-- Kristen – Similar, sports shorts, quick dry t shirt, thin-medium fleece layer, socks and strong but flexible hiking shoes.
-Down jacket packed in waterproof bag, plus hair tie and baseball cap.
+- Kristen – Sports shorts, quick dry t shirt, medium fleece layer and down jacket packed in waterproof bag, plus hair tie and baseball cap.

 What To Pack For Your Hike